Power to be restored to New Orleans by middle of next week

 “We decided to tough it out and see if the power would come back on soon.
 It did not,” Conrady said.

+A phone message for the company that manages the Renaissance site, HSI Management Inc., was not immediately returned.

+On Saturday, the city was to start providing daily transportation for other residents seeking to leave for public shelters, Cantrell said.

-Gwen Warren was waiting for a bus to Alexandria or maybe farther north to Monroe.
+Gwen Warren was trying to get out on her own on Friday, waiting for a bus to Alexandria or maybe farther north to Monroe.
 She stayed after Hurricane Katrina in 2005 knocked out power for weeks.
 But at 61, Warren said the stifling September weather was just too much.

 “Any place the lord blesses us to go out of this heat, where we’re able to get some food, get a hot bath and, you know, just some comfort, is fine,” Warren said.